SAP-samples/teched2025-IN260/exercises/Exercise_01.md

 ![IN260 Figure 01.06](assets/IN260_01.06.png)

-## Step  7 - Add an Identifier do Group Identifier
+## Step  7 - Add an Identifier to the Group Identifier
 You should now see an entry of a new identifier group in where you can add the identifiers itself by
 - (a) Click on the **Add** button.
 - (b) In the new pop-up, enter in Identification: `E1-XX`, and